 It wasn’t going to happen.

-Colonel Fritz von Spiel paled before choking out a laugh. “….
+Oberst Fritz von Spiel paled before choking out a laugh. “….
 Why?
 Why can’t you even let me escape…?
 Do you want to make every single moment in my life torture—”

 Through Atienna’s eyes, Werner saw Kovich lower his gaze teary-eyed.

-“Stop looking like that… Dammit, you…” the colonel whispered, releasing his grip on Werner’s gun and taking a step backwards in defeat.
+“Stop looking like that… Dammit, you…” the oberst whispered, releasing his grip on Werner’s gun and taking a step backwards in defeat.
 “And now because of you two, I look like a damn fool…”

 “…the fuck is going on?”
 Stein muttered.